-I knew that the Blue Ridge Mountains (or simply known as “the mountains”) of North Carolina were beautiful.
-Any photo I’ve ever seen of the area displays its obvious beauty.
-I received an invitation to stay at a cabin in the woods of Boone and I anxiously accepted!
-A friend and I aimed to see some fall foliage during an October stay, but little did we know we’d need a list of what to do on a rainy day there instead!
+Any photo I’ve ever seen of the area displays its obvious outdoor beauty.
+We traveled aiming to see some fall foliage during an October stay, but little did we know we’d need a list of what to do on a rainy day there instead.

-I photographed a couple’s romantic wedding in Durham.
-In lieu of a monetary tip they offered a stay at their family’s home just a few hours drive from where we lived.
-They must have known I love to travel and would jump at the chance to vacation there.
-My friend Heather and I hit the road for the three hour trip from downtown Raleigh and about 48 hours in the area.
-It was misty and grey with a touch of fog and rain everyday but we certainly made the best of it.
+We hit the road for the three hour trip from downtown Raleigh and about 48-hours stay in Boone.
+It was misty and grey with a touch of fog and rain everyday, but we certainly made the best of it.

 Indulge in Great Food

-I like that you can get “halfies” there instead of whole pints.
+I like that you can get “halfies” beers at The Local instead of whole pints.
 I chose a stout.
-Everything was so delicious I reviewed The Local on Yelp.
+Everything was so delicious!

 Spoil Yourself with a Hearty Breakfast